vdclab/vdclab-wiki/Ensembl.md

 ## User Notes

-- The FAC page has helpful information for navigating the site and interpreting data.
+- The FAQ page has helpful information for navigating the site and interpreting data.
 - The Ensembl Tools tab has tools for predicting variants, searching genomes, ID conversion, and analysis of GWAS summary statistics.
 - Users can upload their personal data to display in Ensembl.
 Data formatting and display tips can be found in the "Add a custom track" pop-up window.
 - Ensemble has sister sites that focus on Bacteria, Fungi, Plants, Protists, and Metazoa rather than Eukaryota.
 Links to these sites can be found at the bottom of the home page.